 Required: No

 Description: Associates a POWER or GROUND signal_name with one or more bus_label names within a Component.
 Bus_label names can also be associated with specific Pins, Pads or I/O buffer rail terminals.
-These buss_labels names can be used to define terminals of interconnect subckts.
+These bus_labels names can be used to define terminals of interconnect subcircuits.

 Sub-Params: signal_name